NIH 3T3 Cells

 - After detachment, add 8 mL of complete medium to neutralize the trypsin

 - Collect the cell suspension and centrifuge to pellet the cells; aspirate the supernatant

 - Split the cells at a ratio of 1:10 or 1:20 into a new culture flask

-Subculture ever 3 days.
-Renew medium 2 times a week.
+Subculture every 3 days and renew the complete medium 2 times a week.